pppxo/ip_reputation2csv/README.md

   + os

 # How to use
-- Put the IP adresses directly in (IPs.txt) file seperated by new line.
+- Put the IP addresses directly in (IPs.txt) file seperated by new line.
 - Use the CMD to run the command:
   > python main.py
 - A CSV file will be generated and opened with all IP reputation results.